wafer-space/gf180mcu-project-template/README.md

 ## View the Design

-After completion you can view the design with OpenROAD GUI:
+After completion, you can view the design uisng the OpenROAD GUI:

 ```
 make librelane-openroad